mui/material-ui/docs/pages/blog/mui-core-v5.md

 ## High-level goals for v5

-In our last survey, the number of developers that complained about improving Material Design implementation was down by [60%](/blog/2020-developer-survey-results/#comparison-with-last-year) compared to the year before.
+In our last survey, the number of developers that commented about improving the Material Design implementation was down by [60%](/blog/2020-developer-survey-results/#comparison-with-last-year) compared to the year before.
-At the same time, 400% more developers were struggling to customize the components.
+At the same time, 5X more developers were struggling to customize the components.

 It is based on this context that we started to work on v5 in 2019.
 Our primary focus was to revamp the **customization Developer Experience (DX)**.
-It had become clear that design and DX were key to unlock the next stage of growth.
+It had become clear that design and DX were key to unlocking the next stage of growth.

-The last major iteration on the library was done with MUI v4, released [2.5 years ago](/blog/material-ui-v4-is-out/).
-It's been a while, a too-long period without innovation.
+The last major iteration on the library was completed with MUI v4, released [two-and-a-half years ago](/blog/material-ui-v4-is-out/), meaning over a year without innovation.
 So, we have approached v5 with a focus on delivering **long-term value**.
-For instance, we have stopped all development in v4 as soon as we started to work on v5.
-We have taken the liberty of introducing breaking changes anytime we have identified a long-term potential.
+For instance, we stopped all development on v4 as soon as we started to work on v5, and have taken the liberty of introducing breaking changes anytime we have identified a long-term potential.

 You can find the initial RFC plan for v5 in [issue #20012](https://github.com/mui-org/material-ui/issues/20012).

-## A new branding
+## A new brand

 Material-UI **is now MUI**!
 Head to the [dedicated blog post](/blog/material-ui-is-now-mui/) to learn more.